Save More Than $1,000 on Samsung's Best-Selling Washer and Dryer Set

-Discover Samsung Fall Event: This Best-Selling Samsung Washer and Dryer Set Is More Than $1,000 Off
+This Best-Selling Samsung Washer and Dryer Set Is More Than $1,000 Off Right Now

 Samsung has no shortage of beloved technology.
 Beyond the popular Frame TVs, new tablets and even newer Galaxy Z Fold 4 phone, Samsung makes extremely smart home appliances too — like the state-of-the-art front load washer and dryer set that can be controlled entirely by your smartphone.